amir-khaksar/amir-khaksar/README.md

   - **Tailwind CSS** for crafting responsive, visually appealing designs efficiently.
 - 🐍 Familiar with **Python** and exploring its applications in automation and backend development.
 - 🌱 I’m passionate about solving real-world problems with clean, maintainable code.
-- 🚀 Currently working on exciting projects, including a **charity e-commerce platform** to support children with cancer.
 - 📚 Always eager to explore the latest trends in web development and contribute to open-source projects.

 ### 🛠️ Tools & Technologies